 iii) a model

-with four 'butterfly' splices surrounded by 4 coloured veneers, side-by-side and nested.
+with two rounded 'Vignaux' style splices surrounded by 4 coloured veneers, side-by-side and nested.

 very complicated assemblage, seen in one of the catalogues above,

 ..........................................................................................
 Heading of a letter written about 1929.

 The very old cue No. 267 'La Reform' (see Section A).

 Boetzel might have produced this about 50 years old '4-piece' cue.

 This old company (founded in 1880) was known for the quality of its cues and the fine materials used (rosewood, mother-of-pearl [MOP], ivory...).
 Here are two of its ' 2-piece' models: the 'Mark VII' (*), richly adorned with MOP inlays (the butt ends were restored),

 and the 'Premier', extensively carved and inlaid with MOP.